What is a Good Blog Structure? (With On-page SEO)

 • Is the author bio included in the post?

-Adding author bio gives credibility to the content that the Author may have written.
+Adding an author bio gives credibility to the content that the Author may have written.
 It adds a human touch to the post.
-It also helps build authority among users and search engines if the content is written by a subject matter expert.
+If the content is written by a subject matter expert, it also helps build authority among users and search engines.

-Some people also use the author bio in the beginning of the post to give some context and credibility to the blog post.
+Some people also use the author’s bio at the beginning of the post to give some context and credibility to the blog post.

-Note: Author bio may only play a small factor among ranking signals in a good blog structure as the quality of the content is the first most thing a proofreader should look for.
+Note: Author bio may only play a small factor among ranking signals in a good blog structure, as the quality of the content is the first thing a proofreader should look for.

 Best practices: